hpgbproductions/FltRec/Companion.md

 6. Copy the file to your FLTREC recordings folder at `\NACHSAVE\FLTREC\`.
 7. Load it in-game and watch your plane automatically activate some activation groups and take off.

-Tip: If you run `FltRSet_PlayDebug true`, you can see the floating data point during playback.
+Tip: If you run `FltRSet_PlayDebug true`, you can see the current data point and timer during playback.

 ## Implementation